 In 1973, the college received full accreditation from the Western Association of Schools and Colleges.
-The following years saw the creation of the Division of Special Programs, which later became Military Campus Programs, administering off-campus instruction at the various military installations on O'ahu.
+The following years saw the creation of the Division of Special Programs, which later became the College of Extended and Interdisciplinary Education, home of Military Campus Programs, administering off-campus instruction at the various military installations on O'ahu.

-In 1976, Hawai'i Pacific introduced the As- sociate of Science degree in management program at Schofield Barracks.
+In 1976, Hawai'i Pacific introduced the Associate of Science degree in management program at Schofield Barracks.
 HPU has since expanded to offering several associate, baccalaureate, and master degrees on O'ahu's military bases.
 A vibrant online program extends worldwide.

 President Warmer retired in 1976, and Chatt G. Wright became Hawai'i Pacific's third President.
 Under President Wright's leadership, Hawai'i Pacific saw rapid and continuous expansion.
 Augmenting its thriving undergraduate program of baccalaureate and associate degrees, Hawai'i Pacific successfully launched its first graduate program, a Master of Business Administration (MBA) in 1986.
-Now there are more than a dozen graduate programs in a wide variety of disciplines.
+Now, there are more than a dozen graduate programs in a wide variety of disciplines.